Home

 Block-Seminar on Deep Learning

 apl.
-Prof. Olaf Ronneberger (DeepMind)
+Prof. Olaf Ronneberger (Google DeepMind)

 In this seminar you will learn about recent developments in deep learning with a focus on images and videos and their combination with other modalities like language.
 The surprising emerging capabilities of large language models (like GPT-4) open up new design spaces.
 Many classic computer vision tasks can be translated into the language domain and can be (partially) solved there.
 Understanding the current capabilities, the shortcomings and approaches in the language domain will be essential for the future Computer Vision research.
 So the selected papers this year focus on the key concepts used in todays large language models as well as the approaches to combine computer vision with language.